Q: Do you offer RN classes?

 A: There are no pre-requisite courses for the nursing program.

 Q: What is the academic schedule and when can I get started?

 A: UIU has six terms per year.
 Each term is eight weeks long.
-General education and pre-requisite courses may be started any time after you are admitted to the university.
-Once admitted to the nursing program, full-time or part-time study is possible with an August or March start in Des Moines, Cedar Rapids or Mesa.
+General education courses may be started any time after you are admitted to the university.
+Once admitted to the nursing program, full-time or part-time study is possible with an August start in Des Moines, Cedar Rapids, Mary Greeley Medical Center or Mesa.
 The online program has three start times per academic year; August, January and March.
-Mary Greeley Medical Center students can start in August.

 Q: What is the difference between full-time and part-time?
 How long will it take me to complete the program?

-A: Full-time students generally take two courses per term and can complete the nursing major in 12 months.
-Part-time students generally take one course per term and can complete the nursing major in 20 months.
-This does not include the time it takes for pre-requisites and general education courses.
+A: Full-time students generally take two courses per term and can complete the degree in 12 months.
+Part-time students generally take one course per term and can complete the degree in 24 months.

 Q: Can I take some terms off?